acoppes/acoppes/site/_drafts/tdd-games.markdown

 I've been using TDD for years in different projects.
 I feel it has great value as a design process that could be applied at different layers of abstraction, not only for code.

-Matching its definition, I normally start thinking on how I want to validate a new content or feature.
-Then, I create the context and logic to validate it and when that fails I move into implementing the feature.
-Sometimes it can be validated using one or more unit test, others, it might need an entire scene with a complex setting.
+I normally start thinking on how I want to validate a new content or feature.
+Then, I create the context and actions to validate it (the test) and when that fails I move into implementing the feature.
+Sometimes it could be validated using one or more unit test, others, it might need an entire scene with a complex setting.
+This blog post is about the latter.

+To implement a new content or feature a combination of elements is required, for example: code, configurations and assets.

+_By feature I normally mean a new horizontal mechanic, for example jumping, and by content I mean an specific game element that could have new mechanics, for example an enemy that bounces on the screen._

-## Example: adding double jump to character (abstract)
+## Abstract Example: adding double jump to character

 At some point of the development of a platformer game we decided we want to add a double jump to the main character.